soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Components-Kiosks-DestinyKioskItem.md

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
-index | integer:int32 | The index of the item in the related DestinyVendorDefintion's itemList property, representingthe sale. canAcquire | boolean | If true, the user can not only see the item, but they can acquire it.
-It is possible that a usercan see a kiosk item and not be able to acquire it. failureIndexes | integer:int32[] | Indexes into failureStrings for the Vendor, indicating the reasons why it failed if any.
+index | integer:int32 | The index of the item in the related DestinyVendorDefintion's itemList property, representing the sale. canAcquire | boolean | If true, the user can not only see the item, but they can acquire it.
+It is possible that a user can see a kiosk item and not be able to acquire it. failureIndexes | integer:int32[] | Indexes into failureStrings for the Vendor, indicating the reasons why it failed if any.

 ## Example